Anniepoo/identity/README.md

 Far down the road, pack(identity) could become one of a family of packs that work together

- * more general identity - profiles, display name, gravatar, zwinkies, gamification rating
+ * more general identity - profiles, display name, gravatar, gamification rating
  * auto generated CRUD similar to Rails scaffold
  * 'flash' pattern from rails, where the previous page's 'flash' is available
  * Hasura like 'watch this thing' against a knowledgebase